-Using break through technology – face-to-face neighboring – communities can strengthen themselves from the ground up, a potential game changer.
+Using break through technology – face-to-face neighboring – communities strengthening themselves from the ground up, can be a game changer.

 Community Mixers and Housing Mixers have the potential to empower communities to create housing, jobs, good food and strong communities from within.
 Every community is rich in resources – people who know how to fix things, nurses, early childhood experts, computer geeks, chefs, writers, grandparents and more.
 Communities that galvanize their resources to tackle their own problems will win.

 Cooperative Community Centers for the Non-Rich

 Be on the lookout for structurally sound, probably vacant, buildings that need work.
 A suitable building, a collaborative landlord and alderman, where communities could meet for free at least once or twice a month for six months could provide the window of opportunity to generate momentum.
 A community that is motivated to write grants, get publicity, raise money, involve churches and neighborhood groups and make repairs has a good shot at creating durable, workable solutions.